-The State agrees to review all hazardous waste permits that were issued under State law before the appropriate effective date of authorization in accordance with 40 CFR §271.13(d) and to modify, or revoke and reissue, those permits as necessary to require compliance with the authorized State Program.
-The State will notify EPA of any permits not equivalent to Federal permit requirements, including any permits that have been issued but are pending administrative or judicial appeal.
+The State agrees to review all hazardous waste permits that were issued under State law before the appropriate effective date of authorization in accordance with 40 CFR §271.13(d), and to modify or revoke and reissue, those permits as necessary to require compliance with the authorized State program.
+The State will notify EPA of any permits not equivalent to Federal permit requirements, including any permits that have been issued, but are pending administrative or judicial appeal.
 Except for these non-equivalent permits, once EPA has determined that the State has fulfilled the requirements of 40 CFR §271.13(d), EPA will terminate the applicable Federal permit, or Federal portion of the permit, pursuant to the procedures in 40 CFR §124.5(d), notify the State that the permit is terminated, and no longer administer those permits or portions of permits for which the State is authorized.

-The State agrees to resolve all State permit appeals in a manner consistent with its authorized RCRA program, and the Virginia Administrative Process Act §§2.2-4000 through -4033 of the Virginia Code.
+The State agrees to resolve all State permit appeals in a manner consistent with its authorized RCRA program.